quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 ### Filters

-Usually three kinds of filters are used to clean the air: the first step is using a HEPA filter (used also in cooker hood) this filters can retain 99.97% of particles with a diameter of 0.3$\mu$m (when talking about filter it if fundamental to state both the **filtering capability** and the **particle size** it refers to); the second step is a medium filter; the last step is an absolute filter which does most of the work.
+Usually three kinds of filters are used to clean the air: the first step is using a HEPA filter (used also in cooker hood) this filters can retain 99.97% of particles with a diameter of 0.3$\mu$m (when talking about filter it if fundamental to state both the **filtering capability** and the **particle size** it refers to); the second step is a medium filter and the last step is an absolute filter which does most of the work.
 Filter wear can be estimated by measuring the pressure difference between the two sides (the fuller the filter, the higher the pressure difference).

 ## Deionized water